ryann-arruda/machine-learning/README.md

 #### Explanation of Dataset Attributes

-For supervised classification learning, we will use the '(Breast Cancer Wisconsin) [https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data]' dataset.
+For supervised classification learning, we will use the '[Breast Cancer Wisconsin](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data)' dataset.
 However, first, we will understand the attributes of this dataset and how they contribute to the problem at hand.

 * **id**: instance identifier;